 The snow was so soft, fluffy, dry, and… simply magical.
 It snowed the whole time we were there, but it wasn’t like the sharp, painful snow that sometimes pelts your face at Northstar or Kirkwood.

 It was like snowboarding in a snowglobe.
 The snow just floated.
 You couldn’t tell if it was coming from above you or from below you.
 It tickled your face.
 You could catch it with your tongue.
 It was perfect.

 I think the snow in Japan makes it a great place for a beginner to learn.
 You just could not fall!
-Even on the flat parts of the mountain, I didn’t get stuck.
+Even on the flat parts, I didn’t get stuck.
 It felt like there was an invisible conveyer belt under my board, helping me to glide effortlessly through the fresh powder.

-The snow was so forgiving it was near impossible to catch an edge, and because of this, I rode extra fast and crazy.
+The snow was so forgiving it was nearly impossible to catch an edge, so I rode extra fast and crazy.
 I toppled over a few times but who cares because you’re falling on magic!